factoryofthesun/IVaps/README.md

 ```

 ## QPS Estimation
-The main QPS estimation functions are `estimate_qps` and `estimate_qps_with_decision_function`.
-The primary inputs for `estimate_qps` are `X` an IVEstimatorDataset, `S` the number of draws per estimate, `delta` the radius of the ball, and `ML_onnx` the string path to a saved ONNX model for inference. `estimate_qps_with_decision_function` takes the same inputs along with a treatment decision function `fcn` for deterministic assignment.
+The main QPS estimation functions are `estimate_qps`, `estimate_qps_with_decision_function`, and `estimate_qps_user_defined`, each serving different algorithmic use-cases. `estimate_qps` serves the case when the immediate output of an ONNX model serves as the treatment recommendation. `estimate_qps_with_decision_function` serves the case when an additional decision function is passed to process the ML outputs. `estimate_qps_user_defined` serves the case when the user has a custom function that outputs treatment recommendations.
+In general, all the functions require as input `X` an IVEstimatorDataset, `S` the number of draws per estimate, and `delta` the radius of the ball.
 Please refer to the documentation for the full list of keyword arguments.

 ```python
 import pandas as pd
 import numpy as np